Scalekit FAST MCP Integration is now live

 You started with a mature, stable API, something your team has invested years into.
 The challenge is making it usable by AI agents without tearing it all down.
 MCP wrapping offers a practical answer: it lets you expose existing functionality to structured agents quickly, safely, and without disrupting your backend.

 We’ve covered how to decide if wrapping is the right move, how to choose the best architecture pattern, which tools like openapi-to-mcpserver can accelerate your setup, and how to avoid common pitfalls from brittle specs to inconsistent auth.
+Once you have your MCP wrapped API, you can point Claude to your MCP endpoint and easily prompt Claude to perform tasks like support ticket creation.

 If you’re ready to bring your APIs into the agent world, here’s what to do next: